 A fascinating life story of the woman who invented the word radioactivity , and who, along with her husband Pierre, isolated Radium.

-and an even more detailed life history can be found at ;
+a detailed life history can be found at ;

 Frederick Soddy is a fascinating character.